open-ephys/gui-docs/source/User-Manual/Plugins/Acquisition-Board.rst

 Updating gateware
 ==========================

-.. important:: Acquisition Boards with Open Ephys FPGAs require gateware version 1.0 or higher for this plugin to function properly.
+.. important:: Acquisition Boards with Open Ephys FPGAs may require a gateware update for this plugin to function properly.

+The Acquisition Board plugin (version ≥1.1.3) will automatically check for a compatible gateware version on any connected devices.
+If the gateware needs to be updated, it will display a popup window with a link to the `Acquisition Board documentation site <https://open-ephys.github.io/acq-board-docs/User-Manual/Gateware-Update.html>`__, which contains updating instructions.

-If your Acquisition Board has an Open Ephys FPGA (most boards purchased after December 2022), the gateware may need to be updated to work with this plugin.
+This only applies to Acquisition Boards with an Open Ephys FPGA (most boards purchased after December 2022).
 If you're unsure about which board you have, check out `this page <https://open-ephys.github.io/acq-board-docs/User-Manual/Generations-differences.html>`__.

-Before using the plugin for the first time, follow the instructions on the `Acquisition Board documentation site <https://open-ephys.github.io/acq-board-docs/User-Manual/Gateware-Update.html>`__ to ensure your board's gateware is up to date.

 Plugin configuration